-When the software display mode is set to ASCII, it will attempt to map 8 bit values to their corresponding ASCII characters.
-This is particularly useful when decoding protocols that contain clear text, such as asynchronous serial communications (such as GPS NMEA data), ASCII based Modbus, Character LCD communications, or PS/2 Keyboard data.
+When the software display mode is set to ASCII, it will attempt to map 8-bit values to their corresponding ASCII characters.
+This is particularly useful when decoding protocols that contain clear text such as asynchronous serial communications (GPS NMEA data), ASCII-based Modbus, Character LCD communications, or PS/2 Keyboard data.

-When in this mode, common characters, such as alpha-numeric characters and punctuation will just display in their ASCII equivalent.
-However, there are a number of special cases.
+When in this mode, common characters such as alpha-numeric characters and punctuation will just display in their ASCII equivalent.
+However, there are some special cases.

-- Sometimes you might be in ASCII mode, but not realize it.
+- Sometimes you might be in ASCII mode but not realize it.
 ASCII mode can look like decimal mode when dealing with values greater than 8 bits.
-If you see single quotes around your decimal numbers, then you're actually still in ASCII mode.
-I recommend switching to decimal or hexadecimal, to avoid issues displaying smaller numbers.
+If you see single quotes around your decimal numbers, you are actually still in ASCII mode.
+I recommend switching to decimal or hexadecimal to avoid issues displaying smaller numbers.

 trello ID: 56905243c843494dc6d8338f